circleci/circleci-docs/pull_request_template.md

+# Description
-Brief description of changes:
+A brief description of the changes.

-Reason for changes OR link to GitHub/JIRA issue:
+# Reasons
+Why did you make these changes?

+# Context
+A link to a GitHub and/or JIRA issue (if applicable).